balenaltd/handbook/Reimbursement-of-business-expenses.md

 ## Employees

 All employees get reimbursed through a service we use called [Expensify](https://www.expensify.com).
-In order to get access to the service you need to contact the Operations Team to send you an invite.
+You should receive an invite to set up your Expensify account as part of your onboarding.
 After you sign up please follow this [Expensify guide](https://docs.expensify.com/setup-for-submitters/day-1-with-expensify-submitters) to get more familiar with the service and send in your expenses.